Meet our Champions

 Ankita Priyadarshini (Parul University, India)

-Dr. Ankita Priyadarshini, Assistant Professor of microbiology at Parul University, India, is dedicated to advance research at the forefront of clinical microbiology, epidemiology and disease prevention.
-Her research focuses on microbial community characterisation in infections and sepsis, and developing targeted therapeutic interventions to combat antimicrobial resistance (AMR).
-Driven by a passion to mitigate AMR's global threat, she aims to enhance diagnostic methods and prevention strategies.
-As a Microbiology Society Champion, Dr. Priyadarshini leverages her platform to organise events, foster collaborations, and raise awareness about AMR, contributing to a healthier future through education and advocacy.
+I am an Assistant Professor of Microbiology at Parul University, India, and am dedicated to advancing research at the forefront of clinical microbiology, epidemiology and disease prevention.
+My research focuses on microbial community characterisation in infections and sepsis, and developing targeted therapeutic interventions to combat AMR.
+Driven by a passion to mitigate AMR's global threat, I aim to enhance diagnostic methods and prevention strategies.
+As a Microbiology Society Champion, I leverage my platform to organise events, foster collaborations, and raise awareness about AMR, contributing to a healthier future through education and advocacy.

 -

-Arindam Mitra is Professor and Head of Biological Sciences at Adamas University.
-Arindam obtained his doctorate from the University of Maryland, College Park, and subsequently conducted postdoctoral research at Arizona State University.
-His research focuses on microbial biofilms, AMR, and vaccines.
-He organizes microbiology events as Society Champion to promote microbiology and the Society.
-Arindam reviews books, research papers, and grants for the Microbiology Society and is currently serving on the Members Panel, Microbiology Today editorial board, and Sustainability Committee.
+I obtained my doctorate from the University of Maryland, USA, and subsequently conducted postdoctoral research at Arizona State University, USA.
+My research focuses on microbial biofilms, AMR and vaccines.
+I organise microbiology events, as a Society Champion, to promote microbiology and the Society.

 -